davidbailey/Notes/Recipies/Chicken Curry Soup.md

 5) Cook 50 minutes (or until chicken is cooked).
 6) Remove chicken pieces and remove meat from bones.
 Pull the meat apart into bite-sized pieces.
 7) Either:
-  a) run the broth/vegetables mixture through a food mill, or use a stick blender (eg, Braun Stick Blender), or
+  1) run the broth/vegetables mixture through a food mill, or use a stick blender (eg, Braun Stick Blender), or
-  b) leave as is – depending upon your preference.
+  2) leave as is – depending upon your preference.
 We like the finer texture, so use a stick blender.
 If you like a coarser texture – like a peasant soup – just leave as is.
 8) Return the chicken meat and the vegetable/broth mix to the pot.
 9) Add the frozen peas and the Half & Half.
 10) Heat to preference.